Subvolumes

 Read-only snapshots are building blocks of incremental send (see btrfs-send(8)) and the whole use case relies on unmodified snapshots where the relative changes are generated from.
 Thus, changing the subvolume flags from read-only to read-write will break the assumptions and may lead to unexpected changes in the resulting incremental stream.

-A snapshot that was created by send/receive will be read-only, with different last change generation, read-only and with set received_uuid which identifies the subvolume on the filesystem that produced the stream.
+A snapshot that was created by send/receive will be read-only, with different last change generation, and with set received_uuid which identifies the subvolume on the filesystem that produced the stream.
 The use case relies on matching data on both sides.
 Changing the subvolume to read-write after it has been received requires to reset the received_uuid.
 As this is a notable change and could potentially break the incremental send use case, performing it by btrfs property set requires force if that is really desired by user.

 Note